kaimenyi001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - Display content of two files
 4-lastlines - output last 10 lines
 5-firstlines - Display first 10 lines of a file
+6-third_line - display the third line of a file